-- (a) Employees are entitled to annual vacation pay, according to their completed years of consecutive service, calculated from their date of hire. - (b) Annual vacation pay shall be calculated using the applicable percentage from Clause 18.1 of the employee's gross earnings for the preceding year.
+(a) Employees are entitled to annual vacation pay, according to their completed years of consecutive service, calculated from their date of hire.

+(b) Annual vacation pay shall be calculated using the applicable percentage from Clause 18.1 of the employee's gross earnings for the preceding year.

-- (c) "Gross earnings" as used herein, shall be understood to mean the total earnings realized by an employee from the payment of wage rates for straight-time, overtime, vacation pay and statutory holiday pay. - (d) Employees shall be paid vacation pay on the last payday prior to the vacation leave commencing if they request it, in writing, at least two weeks in advance. - (e) All or part of an employee's earned vacation pay will be paid out upon written request of the employee, regardless of whether or not vacation time is taken.
-The number of requests an employee makes to be paid out will not exceed the number of weeks vacation to which the employee is entitled. - (f) Notwithstanding the provisions of (e) above, an employee will be required to take a minimum of 10 vacation days in each vacation year.
+(c) "Gross earnings" as used herein, shall be understood to mean the total earnings realized by an employee from the payment of wage rates for straight-time, overtime, vacation pay and statutory holiday pay.

+(d) Employees shall be paid vacation pay on the last payday prior to the vacation leave commencing if they request it, in writing, at least two weeks in advance.

+(e) All or part of an employee's earned vacation pay will be paid out upon written request of the employee, regardless of whether or not vacation time is taken.
+The number of requests an employee makes to be paid out will not exceed 11 times.

+(f) Notwithstanding the provisions of (e) above, an employee will be required to take a minimum of 10 vacation days in each vacation year.